 AAA Editor Notes

 West Virginia Penitentiary is at 818 Jefferson Ave.
-This Gothic-style fortress was built by convict labor in 1867 as the state's first territorial prison.
-Guided 90-minute tours allow visitors to step inside a 5-foot-by-7-foot cell and see the electric chair, the gallows and North Hall, where the worst inmates were confined 22 hours a day.
-Hand-painted murals adorn the walls.
-Night and paranormal tours also are available; phone ahead to confirm schedule and prices.
+This Gothic-style fortress was built by inmate labor in 1868 and was the state's first territorial prison.
+Guided 90-minute tours allow visitors to step inside a 5-foot-by-7-foot cell and see the electric chair, the gallows and North Hall, where the worst inmates were confined 23 hours a day.
+Hand-painted murals, created by inmates, adorn the walls.
+Evening, night and paranormal tours also are available; phone ahead to confirm schedule and prices.